ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 #### 5.2.1.3 Followers

-You may choose to have your **followers** take part in **scored contests** in one of three ways: as full contestants, as secondary contestants, or as supporters.
+You may choose to have your **followers** take part in **scored sequences** in one of three ways: as full contestants, as secondary contestants, or as supporters.

 **Contestant**: The **follower** takes part in the **contest** as any other PC would.
 You roll for your **followers** as you would their main characters.
 However, your **followers** are removed from the **contest** whenever 3 **resolution points** are scored against them in a given **round**.